helene-tafrihi-pousset/helene-tafrihi-pousset/README.md

 🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, Sequelize, Git, Tailwind, SCSS, Material UI.

-😤 After 9 years of html, CSS and Wordpress (I learned alone), I wished to be able to do more things technically for users and for my former company.
+😤 After 9 years of html, CSS and Wordpress, I wished to be able to do more things technically for users and for my former company.
 I was frustrated to not have much time for it.

-📖 In 2022 I left my previous job and started to get educated again at CNAM and O'Clock school.
+📖 In 2022 I left my previous job and started to get educated again at CNAM and O'Clock school as a fullstack JS developer.

- ✒️ I would be glad to learn more about your web development needs, let's keep in touch!
+ ✒️ I would be glad to learn more about your web development/integration needs, let's keep in touch!